On the first non-trivial strand of syzygies of projective schemes and Condition ${\mathrm ND}(l)$: Condition and Syzygies

 \begin{example} We list some first examples achieving condition $\mathrm{ND}(\ell)$. \begin{itemize} \item [(a)] If $X\subset \P^{n+e}$ is an ACM subscheme with $ H^0(\mathcal{I}_{X}(\ell))=0$, then $X$ is an $\mathrm{ND}(\ell)$-subscheme. \item[(b)] Every linearly normal curve with no quadratic equation is a $\mathrm{ND}(2)$-curve.
 Further, a variety $X$ is $\ND(2)$ if a general curve section $X\cap\Lambda$ is linearly normal. \item[(c)] (From a projection of Veronese embedding) We can also find examples of non-ACM $\ND(\ell)$-variety using projections.
 For instance, if we consider the case of $v_3(\P^{2})\subset\P^{9}$ and its general projection into $\P^4$ (say $\pi(v_3(\P^{2}))$), then $\deg \pi(v_3(\P^{2}))=9\ge {2+2\choose 2}$ and all the quadrics disappear after this projection.
 This is a $\ND(2)$-variety by Proposition \ref{codim2_ND_k} (see also Remark \ref{NDk_in_large}). \end{itemize} \end{example}

 In general, it is not easy to determine whether a given closed subscheme $X$ satisfies condition $\mathrm{ND}(\ell)$ or not.
-The following proposition tells us a way to verify condition $\mathrm{ND}(\ell)$ by aid of computation the generic initial ideal of $X$.
+The following proposition tells us a way to verify condition $\mathrm{ND}(\ell)$ by aid of computation the generic initial ideal of $X$ (see e.g. \cite[section 1]{BCR} and references therein for the theory of generic initial ideal and Borel fixed property).

 In what follows, for a homogeneous ideal $I$ in $R$, we denote by $\Gin(I)$ the generic initial ideal of $I$ with respect to the \textit{degree reverse lexicographic order}.